Mid-City Heights, Los Angeles: History

 Prior to acquiring the name "Mid-City Heights", the area was an unnamed section within Mid-City Los Angeles.
 A petition to name the area Mid-City Heights began circulating in the community in September 2015.
-A petition to name a neighborhood must contain 500 signatures from residents and businesses the reside in the community being named.
+A petition to name a neighborhood must contain 500 signatures from residents and businesses that reside in the community being named.
 The petition with 540 signatures was submitted to the Los Angeles City Clerk on January 7, 2017.

 After the gathered signatures were submitted, the city process of approval began, which included finding out if the area hadn't already been given a name in the distant past.
 It hadn't.
 The naming effort went through various City Hall agencies, a City Hall motion, and a Mid-City Neighborhood Council (MINC) vote.
 On June 30, 2017, the name was approved by the city.

 In December 2017, residents formed the Mid-City Heights coalition and, in conjunction with their LAPD senior lead officers, cleaned up a homeless encampment near the Santa Monica Freeway and Highland Avenue.

 In 2024, the Los Angeles Times reported that illegal hostels had "popped up" in Mid-City Heights.
 According to the Department of City Planning, hostels are banned in low-density residential neighborhoods like Mid-City Heights.
 At that time, the hostels had been cited but some continued to operate.